-Required Documentation (V3, V4, and V5)
+Required Documentation (V4 and V5)

-- Submit applicable Verification Worksheet - Submit any additional documents requested by the financial aid office at the time of review a copy of all their W-2 forms or, if they are self-employed, a signed statement with amount of their AGI and their U.S. income taxes paid.
+- Submit applicable Verification Worksheet - Submit any additional documents requested by the financial aid office at the time of review

 All worksheets will be emailed to student upon receipt of FAFSA.
 Additional or replacement forms can be obtained from the financial aid office or online at www.sterling.edu under the financial aid section/forms.
 For clarification on the correct form to complete and submit, please contact the financial aid office.